Start Free Trial Book a Demo

 Public Wiki is also called External Wiki.
 They are sites developed for self-serving customers or audiences across the internet.
 The best example of a Public wiki is the largest encyclopedia – Wikipedia itself.
 Here the knowledge collection is from various sources, any stakeholder can contribute to the public wiki.

-At organizations, public wiki are gaining popularity as the customer self-service help centers.
+At organizations, public wikis are gaining popularity as the customer self-service help centers.
 With new modern alternatives to wiki software now you can have restrictions on the contributors.
 Where the site is contributed and fully maintained by the organization itself avoiding spamming.

 Types of Public Wiki